-The Green Lot:
+The Green Lot ($80/space):

-This camping area is closest to the main stage and is filled by early on Friday.
+This camping area is the closest to the main stage and is filled by early on Friday.
 There are no trees in the section overlooking the pond, there are a few back over the hill.
-Plan for creating shade within your camp, if you need it. $80/sticker.
+Plan for creating shade within your camp, if you need it.

-The Orange Lots:
+The Orange Lots ($50/space):

-Heron Overlook’s Purple Lot:
+Heron Overlook’s Purple Lot ($50/sticker):

-Heron Overlook’s “Thursday Purple Lot Deal”:
+Extend Your Stay With The Heron Overlook’s “Thursday Purple Lot Deal”:

-#2 – You are not allowed on the festival side of the street until the gate opens Friday at 9am.
+Thursday Purple Lot Deal Rules & Restrictions: You are required to camp in the Purple Lot for the weekend, you cannot move to another camping area after Thursday.
+You are not allowed on the festival side of the street until the gate opens Friday at 9:00am.
 We hope this option on Thursday will make your weekend more relaxing & enjoyable.

-There are two main areas that can accommodate extra large RV’s or buses; one is on the top the hill on Heron Overlook’s Purple Lot and another is near the entrance to the Blue Lot.
+Large RV’s and Campers: There are two main areas that can accommodate extra-large RV’s or buses; one is on the top the hill on Heron Overlook’s Purple Lot and another is near the entrance to the Blue Lot.
 We have no water or electric hook-ups for RVs anywhere on the property.
-RV’s with generators are allowed, but can only be run in the middle of the day to charge batteries.
+RV’s with generators are allowed but can only be run in the middle of the day to charge batteries.
 They must be turned off after dark until midday.
 Please be respectful of your neighbor’s peace and quiet.

-One area is set aside for handicapped CAMPING.
+Handicapped Camping, Parking & Shuttling: One area is set aside for handicapped CAMPING.
 It is near the North Gate in the Orange Lot.
 We do not reserve any camping space.
 There are no electric services.
-Handicapped PARKING is in two areas, one in the Orange Lot with the handicap camping, and in the Red Lot near the entrance along the hedgerow (parking only).
-(Again, see the map).
+Handicapped PARKING is in two areas, one in the Orange Lot with the handicap camping, and in the Red Lot near the entrance along the hedgerow (parking only – see map).
 These areas have “shuttle stops” with a sign and a bench.
 We run tractor shuttles that will give you a ride and we also have golf carts that are labeled “handicap shuttle”.
 You can ask anyone with a radio to call a shuttle for you.
-We do our best to help, but we have an expansive landscape and it’s fairly rugged with rolling hills.
-There is a handicapped accessable porta-john near the Bathhouse, plus the Bathhouse is also handicapped accessible.
+We do our best to help, but we have an expansive, rugged landscape with rolling hills.
+There is a handicapped accessible porta-john near the shower tent at the top of the hill.